 Keep reading

 Scale used to mean headcount.
 With AI doing the repeatable work, the next top brokers will be lean by choice — keeping more of what they earn and moving faster than the shops they outproduce.
-The team of one is becoming a feature, not a limitation.
+The team of one is becoming a feature, not a limitation — for the brokers willing to genuinely hand the busywork to software.

 Frequently Asked Questions